Bill Campbell (mayor): Failure of Atlanta Empowerment Zone

+Targeting Richard Jewell

+It was widely reported that Campbell pushed the FBI to indict someone for the Atlanta Olympics bombing, in an effort to continue the Olympics as normal.
+An effort that contributed to false targeting the FBI and the news media of the discoverer of the bomb Richard Jewell.

 Tax evasion conviction

 In August 2004 Campbell retained high-profile attorney Billy Martin to defend him against several indictments by a federal grand jury on racketeering, bribery, wire fraud and tax evasion charges.
 The charges came from a five-year federal investigation into possible corruption during his time as Mayor of Atlanta.
 Campbell was later acquitted on racketeering, bribery and wire fraud charges; however, on March 10, 2006, a federal jury convicted him on three counts of tax evasion.
 He was sentenced by U.S. District Court Judge Richard Story to 30 months in prison for the three counts on tax evasion.
 He was also ordered to serve a year on probation, pay $6,000, and pay more than $60,000 in back taxes.
 On August 21, 2006 he reported to the Federal Correctional Institution in Miami, Florida.

 Campbell was released from prison in December 2007 after receiving a shortened sentence by enrolling in a drug treatment program.
 This came just a short time after he told a federal judge that he was not struggling with a drug abuse problem.
 It was reported by The New York Times that "Prison officials said inmates must offer documentation of prior substance abuse to enter the treatment program, but for privacy reasons they said they could not disclose whether Mr. Campbell submitted such proof."
 Campbell's statements to the judge weren't used to determine whether or not he could enter the program.